 The bill, which passed the House 413-3, seeks to remove certain diplomatic privileges currently extended to Hong Kong Economic and Trade Offices in the US if the HKSAR “no longer enjoys a high degree of autonomy from the People’s Republic of China” (PRC).
 The act in its current form will require the US president to periodically determine whether HKETOs in the US should be allowed to continue operating.
 The Hong Kong government criticized the bill as a “fact-twisting” and politically driven attack on the city that violates international law and interferes in Hong Kong’s affairs.
 China’s Ministry of Foreign Affairs (MFA) claims that China will take “strong and resolute countermeasures” if the bill is not stopped.

-The Certification Act was first introduced in February 2023, years after the initial implementation of the controversial Beijing-imposed National Security Law (NSL) in Hong Kong that intensified concerns about human rights in Hong Kong and the Special Administrative Region (SAR)’s continued autonomy under China.
-While the text of the Certification Act does not directly mention the 2020 national security law or Article 23 in its text, the HKSAR government argued that the Certification Act slandered the “just and legitimate objective” of the Hong Kong National Security Law (NSL).
-The government further viewed the Act as “self-deception” which set “double standards”, as it saw the US as having the “most stringent national security legislation.”
+The Certification Act was first introduced in February 2023, three years after the initial implementation of the controversial Beijing-imposed National Security Law (NSL) that intensified concerns about human rights in Hong Kong and the Special Administrative Region (SAR)’s continued autonomy under China.
+This year, the Hong Kong Legislative Council passed its own new security law under Article 23 of the city’s constitution.
+While the text of the Certification Act does not directly mention the National Security Law or Article 23 in its text, the HKSAR government argued that the Certification Act slandered the “just and legitimate objective” of these laws.
+The government further viewed the Act as “self-deception” which set “double standards,” asserting that the US has the “most stringent national security legislation.”

 This bill recognizes the sad reality that the civil and political freedoms once enjoyed by the Hong Kong people, and guaranteed by international law, are fast receding.
 HKETOs have become additional diplomatic outposts of the PRC and allowed to freely push a nothing-to-see-here narrative about Hong Kong.
 When there are hundreds of political prisoners in this former outpost of freedom, such a message is pure propaganda.